Michael-Metz/image-processing/README.md

 <a name="bugs"></a>
 # Known Bugs

-Either ImageIO::readPGMFile or ImageIO::writePGMFile is not working as expected.
+Either ImageIO::readBinaryPGMFile or ImageIO::writeBinaryPGMFile is not working as expected.
 This issue is slight but noticable.
 This issue shifts all the pixels to the right by 1 pixel.
 The left most column is then replaced with white pixels.
 I have no idea what is causing this.

 <a name="test-images"></a>
 # Test Images